michaelcourcy/kasten-mongodb-enterprise/readme.md

 the choice `8.0.0-ent` instead of `8.0.0` is necessary to enable backup.

-## Check in opsmanager that you see the cluster
+## Check in ops-manager UI that you see the cluster

 In the project micproject you should see the my-replica-set deployment
 ![my-replica-set](./images/my-replica-set.png)